 Perkins oil filters are manufactured to Perkins specifications.
-Use of an oil filter that is not recommended by Perkins could result in severe damage to the engine bearings, and crankshaft.
+Use of an oil filter that is not recommended by Perkins could result in severe damage to the engine bearings, crankshaft, and so forth.
 As a result of the larger waste particles from unfiltered oil entering the engine lubricating system.
 Only use oil filters recommended by Perkins.

-Ensure that the oil filter and the area around the oil filter is clean before removal.
-Remove the oil filter with a suitable tool.
+1. Remove the oil filter with a suitable tool.